NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/09-Shooter-Game/README.md

 # Shooter Game

 ## Description
-This project is an assignment that utilizes the Unity Hub Application to explore the Physics functions available in the app and create a Shooter Game.
+This project is an assignment that utilizes the Unity Hub Application to explore the Physics functions available in the app and create a Shooter Game using Unity, where the player controls a camera to launch spheres at stacked cube formations, with collision-triggered destruction and background music.

 ## Technologies Used
-- Python
+- Unity
-- Deep Learning
+- C#
-- CNN
+- Unity GameObjects
-- CNN Structured Denoising Method
-- U-Net Segmentation
+- Unity Prefabs
+- Unity Physics System
+- Unity Input Manager
+- Unity Scene Management

 ## System Screenshots